A Unified Understanding and Evaluation of Steering Methods: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable capabilities across diverse tasks, from language understanding to creative generation~\citep{touvron2023llama, anthropic2023claude, openai2023gpt4}.
 However, their inherent generality also poses challenges in controlling their behavior to meet specific objectives or align with desired behaviors.
-Very recently, steering has emerged as a promising approach to modulating the behavior of LLMs, enabling fine-grained control without requiring additional training or significant architectural modifications~\citep{li2024inference, rimsky-etal-2024-steering, zou2023representation}.
-Steering methods operate by applying constant shifts or steering vectors to intermediate model activations, nudging the model away from generating undesirable responses and toward desired generations.
+Very recently, {latent space} steering has emerged as a promising approach to modulating the behavior of LLMs, enabling fine-grained control without requiring additional training {directly on target outputs} or significant architectural modifications~\citep{li2024inference, rimsky-etal-2024-steering, zou2023representation}. {Latent space} steering methods operate by applying constant shifts or steering vectors to intermediate model activations, nudging the model away from generating undesirable responses and toward desired generations. {These steering vectors are learned in an unsupervised manner or with the addition of binary labels based on some desired property.}

 Despite their growing adoption, the landscape of steering methods remains fragmented, with limited understanding of their theoretical foundations and a lack of unified evaluation.
 In particular, the performance of steering methods depends on various factors, including how steering vectors are learned and the nature of the task.
 However, prior research often evaluates methods under different tasks, datasets, and protocols---complicating direct comparisons and obscuring the underlying principles that make them effective or ineffective.
 This fragmentation prevents a holistic understanding of the strengths and limitations of different approaches, limiting their practical impact.
 For practitioners interested in using steering methods, they often face the question: \emph{which method should be used and {why}}?